 It’s probably why I never pursued a musical career after years of piano lessons.
 I could hear the music in my head, and the music I could create was never a match.
 More than anything, though, I wanted to be Mary Poppins.
-She knew how to get what she wanted, could slide up a banister and there was no telling how many book she had in that magic carpetbag.
+She knew how to get what she wanted, could slide up a banister and there was no telling how many books she had in that magic carpetbag.
 And she could sing like an angel.
 Try as I might, I never could sing like Julie Andrews and I didn’t waste any time trying.
 My mother sewed me a costume though.
 I still have the carpetbag and the tea set.

 It’s hardly surprising that when I write a story songs flow through it for the characters.
 After I finished working on Stepping Stone, I proofread the eBook of Unforgettable, which features a character who sings the way I wish I could, and has a repertoire to suit every occasion.
 Iconic songs like “Unchained Melody” or “These Boots Were Made For Walkin'” inspire moments in the story.
 At a sad moment in any story I write I hear one of two pieces: the candlelight march from The Times of Harvey Milk or “Cantus in Memory of Benjamin Britten.”
 At other moments in a romance novel, songs like “Closer to God” and “Love to Love You Baby” are more earthy and appropriate.

 As I write this I’m thinking of “Hello Dolly.”
 Bear with me, because it makes sense.